pysmt/yicespy/README.md

 A **yicespy** is a Python wrapper for the Yices SMT solver (http://yices.csl.sri.com/).
 The wrapper is compatible with both Python 2 and 3, and is generated using SWIG.

+We support the latest (as of July 2018) version of Yices: 2.6.0 .

 yicespy is a low-level wrapper providing all methods needed by pySMT (http://pysmt.org) to work, for this reason there are some functionality that might not have been wrapped.
-If you are interested, feel free to open a Pull Request.
-In general, yicespy is a low-level wrapper, and we recommend using it through its integration in pySMT.
-You might also be interested in the [official python interface](https://github.com/SRI-CSL/yices2/tree/master/src/bindings/python) recently release by the Yices Team.
+If you are interested, feel free to open a Pull Request. yicespy is a low-level wrapper, and we recommend using it through its integration in pySMT.
+You might also be interested in the [official python interface](https://github.com/SRI-CSL/yices2/tree/master/src/bindings/python) recently released by the Yices Team.

-We support the latest version of Yices: 2.6.0 (released June 2018)

 # Installation